sudeephb/charm-sysconfig/src/README.md

 value is empty, if specified `hugepagesz={{ hugepagesz }}` will be attached to the grub cmdline.

+## Default hugepagesz

+It defines the default size of persistent huge pages configured in the kernel at boot time.
+By default the value is empty, if specified `default_hugepagesz={{ default_hugepagesz }}` will be attached to the grub cmdline.

 ## isolcpus

 It determines the pcpus that won't be used by the host (ie. the same range is